JS80P

 Filter Cutoff Frequency Inaccuracy

-The first little screw next to the LG Q switch adds a level of randomization to the filter's frequency to mimic imperfections of analog synthesizers.
+The first little screw next to the logarithmic Q factor switch adds a level of randomization to the filter's frequency to mimic imperfections of analog synthesizers.

 Be careful with this, because with certain filter settings, too much randomization can produce loud noises and sound artifacts or make the filter completely silent.